uncomplicate/fluokitten/articles/getting_started.md

 layout: article
 ---
 # Get Started
-This is a brief introductory guide to Fluokitten that is aimed at giving you the basic technical information on how to start with Fluokitten.
-It should also give you an overview of the available resources that will help you learn category theory related concepts in programming and use them in Clojure with Fluokitten.
+This is a brief introductory guide to Fluokitten that is aimed at giving you the basic technical information on how to start.
+It should also give you a brief overview of the available resources that will help you learn category theory related concepts in programming and use them in Clojure with Fluokitten.

 ## How to get started
-* Walk through this guide and set up your development environment TODO OUTLINE THE NEXT STEPS
+* Walk through this guide, set up your development environment, and try the examples;

-## What this guide covers

-TODO
+* Read some of the introductory tutorials while trying the relevant code examples;
+* As you go, familiarize yourself with Fluokitten by reading detailed articles and API documentation;
+* Follow along with advanced tutorials and write your own implementations of Fluokitten protocols.

 ## Overview

-TODO
+Fluokitten is a Clojure library that helps you use programming techniques inspired by category theory.
+It provides:
+* Protocols for categorical concepts;
+* Implementations of these protocols, which adds support to Clojure built-in constructs (collections, functions, etc.);
+* Macros and functions that help you write your own implementations of these protocols;
+* Accompanying website with learning resources.

 ## Installation